deephyper/deephyper/joss/paper.md

 ## Feature Comparison

 While the feature matrix below provides a high-level overview, it necessarily simplifies some nuanced implementation differences.
+We use the $\checkmark$ symbol for available features, the $\approx$ symbol for incomplete features, and no symbol for missing features.

 ### Hyperparameter Optimization Capabilities